-Earlier I wrote about How to configure W3 Total cache and also about Google Page speed.
-Latest version of W3 total cache allow you to integrate with Google page speed to see the performance of your site.
-Faster your site is, better it’s for search engine ranking.
+The latest version of W3 Total Cache allows you to integrate with Google Page Speed to see the performance of your site.
+The faster your site is, the better it is for search engine ranking.

-Go to Google API homepage and login with your Google ID.
-Search for the option “Page speed online API” and switch it on.
+Go to the Google API homepage and login with your Google ID.
+Look for the option “Page Speed Online API” and switch it ON.

-Copy the Google API key to W3 total cache settings and save settings.
-It might take some time, to see the result on your dashboard.
+Copy the Google API key to the W3 Total Cache settings and click on “Save”.
+It might take some time to see the result on your dashboard.

-This is very useful feature and will help you to see how your site is performing and you can take action to speed your website.
+This is a very useful feature and will help you to see how your site is performing along with actions you can take to speed up your website.

 I also suggest you read:

 - How To Boost Your WordPress Blog With Rackspace Cloud Files

 - How to Speed up WordPress (Performance tuning tutorial)